Sudan’s PM survives assassination attempt in capital

 CAIRO (AP) - Sudan’s state media says the prime minister survived an assassination attempt Monday after an explosion went off near his convoy in the capital of Khartoum.

-Abdalla Hamdok’s family confirmed he was safe following the explosion.
-Sudanese state TV said Hamdok was heading to his office when the blast took place, and that he was taken to a “safe place.”
+Abdalla Hamdok’s office and his family confirmed he was safe following the explosion.
+Sudanese state TV said Hamdok was heading to the Cabinet’s offices when the blast took place, and that he was taken to a “safe place.”

-No one immediately claimed responsibility for the attack.
+No one immediately claimed responsibility for the attack, which highlighted the fragility of Sudan’s transition to civilian rule.

 Hamdok was appointed prime minister last August, after pro-democracy protests forced the military to remove autocratic President Omar al-Bashir and replace it with a civilian-led government.